RawandKurdy/eDoctor/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.
+A bit of info about what is this ? and how to set it up

 ### What is this repository for? ###

-* Quick summary
-* Beta
+* eDoctor
-* [Rawand Kurdy]
+* pre_Alpha Stage
+* Developed By Rawand Kurdy & MaRS Group

 ### How do I get set up? ###
 * First initialize the SQL DB with the provided SQL_CODES (on a DB you create with name='eDoctor')
-* Import using netbeans
+* after you clone the git ,Import it using netbeans and the dependencies are
+* mysql-connector-java-5.1.45-bin.jar
-* Dependencies
+* jfoenix-8.0.1.jar
--mysql-connector-java-5.1.45-bin.jar

-### Contribution guidelines ###
+### More Info ###

-Initial start
+N/A

 ### Who do I talk to? ###

-Rawand Kurdy
+*Rawand Kurdy
+* [rawand.3115014011@uhd.edu.iq]
-@Email me if u needed  explanation
+* Email me if u needed  explanation